fh

 }

-enables you to do a variety of things:
+fh enables you to do a perform a variety of actions against FlakeHub:

 Command | What it does | Example |